Full-time: 4 years

 Realistic crime scenarios

 Mock crime scenes will give you the chance to locate and analyse traces of ‘evidence’.
-Our custom-designed crime scene house is an impressive resource for our forensics students.
+Our custom-designed is an impressive resource for our forensics students.
 It includes a blood pattern analysis room used for both teaching and research as well as settings such as a bedroom, lounge, garage, office, pharmacy or pub where you can put your investigative skills to the test.

 We have invested in digital surveillance – including panoramic CCTV and equipment for two-way audio recording and feedback – at the house.
 It means tutors can monitor your progress from a control room as you work independently on the crime scenes.
 This high-tech learning environment is complemented by two crime scene cars, kindly donated by Toyota Manufacturing UK.